atk4/docs/application/apis.md

 This leads to several interesting points:

-- You can have more than one API running at the same time;
+- You can have more than one API running at the same time
-- APIs are independent, and will never share same ID, Cookie name or session name;
+- APIs are independent and will never share same ID, Cookie name or session name
 - You can create one Application from inside another one.
 The latter will function perfectly yet unaware of the former Application.

 ### Controllers versus Singletons